Details

 articles relating to the case since 1982.
 If you require access please e-mail the

-the first edition of Weird New Jersey (by Mark Sceurman and Mark Moran.)
-Pages
+case in the first edition of 'Weird New Jersey' (by Mark Sceurman and Mark

-Number is: 0-7607-3979-X
+The ISBN Number is: 0-7607-3979-X.

 Q14: Was Princess Doe found decapitated?

-A14: NO!
-There was another case in the area that involved a decapitated body
+A14: No. There was another case in the area that involved a decapitated body

 and sometimes this is confused with the Princess Doe case.
 The decapitated

-victim was later identified as Rosa Delgado and more information can be found on
+victim was later identified as Rosa Delgado and more information about that case

 Q15: Is the cemetery thought to be the actual scene of the murder?